 In the preview version, ‘step into’ is not working fine with primitive types

 Often when stepping in and out of Scala methods you don’t want to stop in all the artifacts produced by the Scala compiler.
-A few of the uninteresting methods are:
+Those includes:

 - forwarders for concrete trait methods

 You can enable/disable step filters on the debugger configuration page: